Brayden-L/Brayden-L.github.io/_posts/2023-03-10-Linear Regression Routes.md

 Our linearity of residuals is ok.
 The only concerning element is the over-estimation at the high end of the fitted values greater than about 4.
 Perhaps with some outlier removal and some model tuning we can get this to a better place.
 ![Resid Vs. Fitted Val](Resid_FittedVal.png)

-## Homoscedaity
+## Homoscedasticity
 Our P-Value for our **Breusch-Pagan Lagrange Multiplier Test is near zero (Less than 1E-182)**.
-We can be confident of homoscedaity.
+We can be confident of Homoscedasticity.

 ## Correlation of Error Terms
 Our **Durbin Watson Test Value is 1.584**, which is 2.0>x>1.0 putting us in a good spot.
 There is no obvious correlation of error terms in the Residuals Vs. Fitted Values Plot.